XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/items/tools_armor.md

 ### Info
 Stardust is a new armor and tool tier for Better on Bedrock, and it is better than Netherite.
 ### How to obtain
 Getting stardust is pretty easy.
 All you do is mine the stardust ore which will drop a stardust nugget.
 You smelt this nugget to get stardust.
-You use starust to craft a stardust ingot.
+You use stardust to craft a stardust ingot.
 <div style="display: flex; align-items: center;">
     <img src="/Main/assets/recipes/stardust_ingot.png" alt="Example Image">
 </div>